Musk’s X takes over @x handle from longtime user

 X’s new owner Elon Musk announced the rebranding of the social platform formerly on Sunday.
 As part of the switch, Musk changed his profile avatar to an X logo and the company dropped its well-known bird logo.

-X, which was officially purchased by Musk last October, has undergone a slew of changes in the past months, including limiting the number of the number of direct messages a user can send and how many tweets they can see.
+X, which was officially purchased by Musk last October, has undergone a slew of changes in the past months, including limiting the number of direct messages a user can send and how many tweets they can see.

 It is facing new competition from Meta, the owner of Facebook, which recently launched Threads as a competitor to X. Chinese-owned social media video app TikTok also announced a new text feature on its platform earlier this week.